rexfaq/rexfaq/README.md

 **25) "It’s to my understanding that if you scrape interest, it lowers your over all shares as well.
 Does it lower it to the current share rate at the time of the scrape?**

 Any scraped interest that goes above the amount of your principal DESTROYS your interest rate, permanently.
 So any 100% plus interest scrape will make your stake a 0% interest stake afterwards.
+The shares are dilluted in benefit of all other stakes.

+**26) Why do we need Mrex to scrape the interest ?
+How much do we need it ?**

+Part of REX project game theory and tokenomics comes from MREX and TREX features.
+Thing of them like perks works in a game.
+Since day zero to eternity, there will be only 10.000 MREX and 1000 TREX, so they are scarce and valuable.
+This is because their features accelerates your earnings, overall.
+Since scrape is a feature that needs some kind of control, otherwise a stake (with a timelock) wouldn't make sense, MREX is needed to enable it.